-places Category: Attractions, Forts, and Historical Placesplaces Tags: Attractions In Lahore, Attractions In Pakistan, Attractions In Punjab, Forts In Lahore, Forts in Pakistan, Forts In Punjab, Historical Places In Lahore, Historical Places In Pakistan, Historical Places In Punjab, Places To visit In Lahore Punjab Pakistan, Places to visit In Pakistan, Tourist Attractions In Lahore, Tourist attractions in Pakistan, and Tourist Attractions In Punjab
+places Categories: Attractions, Forts, and Historical Placesplaces Tags: Attractions In Lahore, Attractions In Pakistan, Attractions In Punjab, Forts In Lahore, Forts in Pakistan, Forts In Punjab, Historical Places In Lahore, Historical Places In Pakistan, Historical Places In Punjab, Places To visit In Lahore Punjab Pakistan, Places to visit In Pakistan, Tourist Attractions In Lahore, Tourist attractions in Pakistan, and Tourist Attractions In Punjab

 The famous Sheesh Mahal is also called Palace of Mirrors and is located in the north-east corner of the Lahore Fort (Shahi Qilla).
 This is the most beautiful palace in the Royal fort and is decorated with small mirrors of different colors set.